iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > Pretty sure this app doesn't do anything.
 Hasn't scanned since 2/14<br> :date: __2021-03-26 11:29:15__

 > The app says it last checked for exposure on Jan 30, 2021 Today's date is March 23, 2021.
 The app store says I have the latest updates.
 I don't think it is working at all.<br> :date: __2021-03-23 17:34:16__

-> It is broken again and it doesn't update<br> :date: __2021-03-23 16:28:00__

-> It seems to have stopped working.
-My apps auto-update and exposure notifications is still on in phone settings (Samsung S9+, which also updated recently), but app says it hasn't checked exposure since February 18th!!
-Other people in review are having similar experience.
-I had to run some essential errands this past weekend--did it even work then??<br> :date: __2021-03-23 12:08:55__